robsonrosa/hubot.js/README.md

 ## Usage

 For now, I don't know how to do many things.
-New gears (features) can be added in the future.
-You can create your gears.
-If you think they can be useful to others, please send a pull request.
+But I'm able to understand and to use new gears (features).
+You can create your own gears.
+If you think they can be useful for others users, please share it with the world.

 ### Jenkins

-I know invoke their jobs in Jenkins.
-For this you need to enter your authorization link to build me.
+I know  how to invoke your jobs in Jenkins.
+For this, you need to enter your authorization link to build me.

 ```
 docker run -e BOT_API_KEY=YOUR_SLACK_API_KEY \